 - Streamlabs chat bot gives you access to many interactive games for your chat to play with the bot, and loyalty points for watching you for long periods of time.
 The StreamElements chat bot doesn’t provide as many features as the Streamlabs bot, though it does also provide moderation like the StreamElements bot.

-- Streamlabs has its own app store for you to purchase fun and interactive games for you and your chat to play together, where StreamElements doesn’t.
+- Streamlabs has its own app store for you to purchase fun and interactive games for you and your chat to play together as well as specific sounds for Streamlabs users, where StreamElements doesn’t.

 Overall Cons Of Streamlabs